arunchandra23/JTP-Technical-project/README.md

   - **Frontend:** The application can be accessed at [http://localhost:3003](http://localhost:3003), view a product to get recommendations.
   - **Backend:** The FastAPI backend, serving the React frontend, is available at [http://localhost:8008](http://localhost:8008), View the API documentation at [http://localhost:8008/docs](http://localhost:8008/docs).
   - **Database:** Access the Qdrant vector database dashboard at [http://localhost:6333/dashboard](http://localhost:6333/dashboard).

 ## Train

-  You can also train the model from scratch instead of using pre-trained weights by following below instructions.
+You can also train the model from scratch instead of using pre-trained weights by following the instructions below.

   The training process is facilitated through notebooks located in [`preprocessing/`](preprocessing/).
 Install the [requirements](backend/requirements.txt) to run the notebooks.